Martin Cahill: CAB asset seizure

-Following the 1996 murder of journalist Veronica Guerin, the Dáil set up the Criminal Assets Bureau, to seize assets of those who were both convicted of crimes, and also seemingly had no obvious means of income.
+Following the 1996 murder of journalist Veronica Guerin, the Dáil set up the Criminal Assets Bureau, to seize assets of those who were both convicted of crimes and also seemingly had no obvious means of income.
 The CAB was set up to focus mainly on high-profile drug dealers but had an open approach to all convicted criminals.
 Cahill denied that he was ever involved in drug dealing; however, his brother Peter was convicted of supplying heroin in the 1980s.

 In 1984, Cahill had bought his growing family a house on the Cowper Downs development, on the southside of Dublin, paying IR£80,000 cash despite having no paid formal employment since he left his first and only job in 1969.
 On 1 May 2005, under an agreement with his widow Frances, the CAB seized and subsequently sold the property.

 Personal life

 Cahill was a diabetic.
 Cahill was married to Frances Lawless with whom he fathered five children.
-However, it was also widely rumoured that Cahill had, with Frances' approval, a second partner in Frances' younger sister Tina Lawless, with whom it is believed he fathered four further children.
-This polygamous domestic arrangement was depicted in the 1998 biopic of Cahill's life, The General.
+Cahill also had, with Frances' approval, a mistress in his wife's younger sister Tina Lawless, with whom Cahill fathered a further four children.
+He had a child with a third sister.
+This polygamous arrangement was depicted in the 1998 biopic of Cahill's life, The General.